krunalpatel3/Court-Counter-with-android-architecture-components/README.md

-# Court Counter with (android-architecture-components).
+# Court Counter app (android-architecture-components).

 This is Udacity Android Basic Court Counter app that keep the socure.
 Made with architecture components android ViewModel.
 It do not loses data when you rotate your mobile.